microsoft/FigmaSharp/README.md

 # Figma Local Exporter (only mac for now)

-In the source code we provided a simple tool to export Figma files from remote FIGMA API
+In the source code we provided a simple tool to export Figma files from remote Figma API

 This tools downloads your .figma storyboard and all the images on it into an output directory.

-1) Type your Figma File name
+1) Type your Figma file name

 2) Type your output directory